-- 10. These procedures apply to students registered on programmes which lead to the award of a professional qualification in one of the regulated health or social care professions. - 11.
-Under the terms of accreditation of such programmes by the professional bodies, the College has a responsibility to assess the fitness of students to interact with service users, and their suitability for a demanding and responsible career as a health or social care professional, and to take appropriate action in respect of that assessment. - 12.
+- 10. These procedures apply to students registered on courses which lead to the award of a professional qualification in one of the regulated health or social care professions.
+If a student seeks to voluntarily withdraw from the course, the procedures will nevertheless continue to apply, with or without a student's involvement, provided that at the point of requesting to withdraw a student has been notified in writing that a preliminary investigation into their fitness to practise is to be conducted.
+A student who voluntarily withdraws should be given the opportunity to participate fully in any investigation and subsequent hearing. - 11.
+Under the terms of accreditation of such courses by the professional bodies, the College has a responsibility to assess the fitness of students to interact with service users, and their suitability for a demanding and responsible career as a health or social care professional, and to take appropriate action in respect of that assessment. - 12.
 The College discharges this responsibility in part through its procedures for the selection and screening of applicants.
 The present procedures, however, treat questions of fitness to practise which may arise after a student has been admitted or come to light after admission. - 13.
 These procedures cease to apply after the award of the professional qualification has been made to the student.
 Any concerns which are raised with the College about the fitness of one of its graduates to practise in his/her profession will be referred to the professional body.